 In Ober-Ramstadt, Riegler acquired 10,000 m² to build a new plant.
 The plant in Grasellenbach-Hammelbach was closed down and the employees moved to Ober-Ramstadt, where the company produces hollow bodies by extrusion blow molding to this day.
 A high-bay warehouse with 5,000 pallet spaces was also built at this plant.

 Riegler celebrated the 50 years of existence of the company on April 1, 1996.
 A time with constant growth and success as supplier for many different industries.

-After long considerations, the Riegler family decided to sell the company for age reasons.
-The efforts to put the company successfully operating in the market again into private hands were rewarded.
-Wirthwein AG, owned by the Wirthwein family, took over the Riegler company completely and is continuing to manage it successfully as a family company into the future.
+After long deliberations, the Riegler family decided to sell the company for reasons of age.
+The efforts to put the company, which was successfully operating on the market, back into private hands were rewarded.
+Wirthwein AG, owned by the Wirthwein family, took over Riegler and continues to run it successfully as a subsidiary of the globally active family business.

 Wirthwein AG purchased the Spiegelhauer company in Erbach in October 2007 and initially continued the manufacture for automotive parts at the same location.
 The production was finally relocated to Mühltal into Factory II.

 The board of directors of Wirthwein AG was expanded on July 01.
 Frank Wirthwein is responsible for "Sales", Marcus Wirthwein for "Technology" and Rainer Zepke for "Finances".
 Udo Wirthwein remains as chairman of the board.
 Frank and Marcus Wirthwein as well as Rainer Zepke have been board of directors of Riegler GmbH & Co.
 KG since then.

 The creation of additional clean rooms provides an excellent basis for further growth.
 Riegler now employs more than 250 people.
 The company is pushing the training of its own junior staff in order to respond to the impending shortage of skilled workers.
 Many employees are former trainees.
 Long periods of employment with the company were and are not uncommon.